zevenet/packetbl/README.md

 		d. "-f <file>"
 			Run packetbl using the file as configuration file.
 		e. "-p <file>"
-			Set a PID where the pid it is saved.
+			Set a file where the PID is saved.
 		f. "-d <level>"
 			Run packetbl in debug mode.
-Level is a number and it shows more information when it is greater.
+Level is a number between 0 and 3, been 3 the level with most information details.

 	   Command line arguments always override their configuration file counter-parts where appropriate.
 Unknown command line arguments